emailhippo/whois-developers-dev/source/index.html.md

 Throughput exceeding these limits will receive HTTP response code 429 (too many requests) for subsequent requests for a duration of one minute.

 ### Suggestions on how to manage throughput
-There are several things that it may be helpful to think about to control throughput so as not to exceed the maximum limits described above such as:
+If you experience or anticipate exceeding throughput limits, here are two ways to control query rates:

 * Test your integration with representative production loads over a period of time.
 Monitor response codes for any 429’s.
 If you see any 429’s please reduce the rate at which your application is querying our servers.
 * For applications that can tolerate slight delays in your data processing mesh, consider using queuing infrastructure with a rate controllable processor.
 Your ‘processor’ can then schedule picking work off the queue and submitting requests to our systems at a controllable rate.

 ### Large throughput requirement
-For sustained throughput, more than 50 domain queries per second, please contact us for options on private, dedicated service.
+For sustained throughput of more than 50 domain queries per second, please contact us about a private, dedicated service.

 ## Specification
 |Item|Spec|